Masters

 Work Experience

 Applicants should have a letter of employment from the district with a specific paraprofessional-related job title.
 The district must have a Standing Letter of Agreement with Loyola.
 The Letter of Recommendation should be from a Building Administrator.
+Individuals interested in receiving prior learning credit (“life credit”) will have the opportunity to submit additional documentation after being admitted to the program.

 Statement of Purpose Details